darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

 With *vectorscope two-way sync* enabled, the vectorscope overlays the harmony guide on the image's color distribution.
 Colors inside the guide arcs are on-palette; colors outside are being corrected.
 Use this to verify the pull is moving in the intended direction.
+Aside from using the hue slider the anchor hue can be moved by scrolling with the cursor over the vectorscope.

 To start from a palette already set in the vectorscope panel, click the *import from vectorscope* button (![import-from-vectorscope](./color-harmonizer/import-from-vectorscope.png#icon)).